Logan-Fouts/Logan-Fouts/README.md

 ### How to Connect 📫

-You can contact me at loganfouts@lablogan.net.
+You can contact me at loganfouts@proton.me.
 It can be for discussing tech, sharing project ideas, or just having a conversation, I'm always down to connect with others.

 Feel free to reach out!
 <!---